+91-9923782925

 FAQ's

-PCOS carries a higher risk of metabolic disorders, such as type 2 diabetes and cardiovascular issues, due to its broader impact on metabolism.
-While PCOD is still important to address, it may not pose the same level of metabolic risk.
+Occasionally, this could increase one's metabolic disorder, usually type 2 diabetes and cardiovascular issues, due to its far-reaching impact on metabolism.
+Although PCOD is equally important to address, it may not harbor such metabolic threats.

 Reviews